Skip to main content

 Advanced Weight Loss/Bariatric Surgery in Baltimore and Columbia, Maryland

 It always takes a team to help you reach your goals.
-Ascension Saint Agnes bariatric surgeons and team members form strong bonds with our patients that begin with your first seminar, continue into all of your appointments preparing you for your procedure, and provide support over the years to come.
+Ascension Saint Agnes bariatric surgeons and team members form strong bonds with our patients that begin with your first seminar, continue into all of your appointments preparing you for your bariatric surgery in Maryland, and provide support over the years to come.
 Our patients tell us they value the special ongoing relationship that comes from having a surgeon who knows you, your history, what causes you to struggle, and what makes you come alive.

 MBSAQIP Seal